percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 manner that can be authenticated as being an authorized Key Distributor for this conference.

+## Conferences Identification

+The Key Distributor is responsible for knowing what users are allowed in a given conferences.
+When the call setup signalling indicates a session from a particular endpoint and user wishes to join a conferences, the Key Distributor will tell the Media Distributor which conference to place that session in using a globally unique identifier for the conference that is sent, along with the relevant keying information, from the Key Distributor to the Media Distributor.

 # Security Considerations {#attacks}

 This framework, and the individual protocols defined to support it, must